misiektoja/spotify_profile_monitor/README.md

 To simulate the needed request, search for some user in Spotify client.
 Then in intercepting proxy look for requests with *searchUsers* or *searchDesktop* operation name.

-Display details of one of such request and copy the sha256Hash parameter value and put it in **SP_SHA256** variable.
+Display details of one of such requests and copy the sha256Hash parameter value and put it in **SP_SHA256** variable.

 Example request:
 https://api-partner.spotify.com/pathfinder/v1/query?operationName=searchUsers&variables={"searchTerm":"misiektoja","offset":0,"limit":5,"numberOfTopResults":5,"includeAudiobooks":false}&extensions={"persistedQuery":{"version":1,"sha256Hash":"XXXXXXXXXX"}}